rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL2_29
+I:[29] Gary William Flake, "The Computational Beauty of Nature" S:Reductionism is a powerful way of looking at the universe.
+But this begs a
+ :somewhat silly question: Since everything ultimately breaks down to the quantum :level, why aren't all scientists mathematicians at the core?
+In such a world :physicians would make diagnoses based on the patient's bodily quarks, which :makes about as much sense as building a house particle by particle.
+Neverthe- :less, every scientist must possess some knowledge of the level one step more :fundamental than his or her specialty, but at some point reductionism must stop :for science to be effective.

+*:PHIL2_30
+I:[30] Gary William Flake, "The Computational Beauty of Nature" S:Now, suppose that we wished to describe how the universe works.
+We could take :a reductionist's approach and catalog all the different types of objects that :exist -- perhaps starting with galaxy clusters, hitting terrestrial life forms :about midway through, and then ending with subatomic particles -- but would this :approach rally succeed in describing the universe?
+ :
+ :In making a large list of "things" it is easy to forget that the manner in which :"things" work more often than not depends on the environment in which they exist.
+ :For example, we could describe the form of a duck in excruciating detail, but :this gives us only half of the story.
+To really appreciate what a duck is, we :should look at ducks in the air, in water, in the context of what they eat and :what eats them, how they court, mate, and reproduce, the social structures they :form, how they flock, and their need to migrate.

+*:PHIL2_31
-I:[29] Gary William Flake, "The Computational Beauty of Nature" S:Looking back at the organization of sciences, we find that at each level of
+I:[31] Gary William Flake, "The Computational Beauty of Nature" S:Looking back at the organization of sciences, we find that at each level of
  :understanding, traditional scientists study two types of phenomena: agents :(molecules, cells, ducks, and species) and interactions of agents (chemical